mspnp/go-batcher/docs/testing.md

 ### AzureSharedResource

 One of the configuration options for AzureSharedResource is `withMocks()`.
-For unit testing, you can pass mocks to AzureSharedResource to emulate an Azure Storage Account (specifically a mock blockblob and a mock container).
+For unit testing, you can pass mocks to AzureSharedResource to emulate an Azure Storage Account (specifically a mock blob and a mock container).
 This allows you to unit test without needing a real Azure Storage Account.

-1. Implement the mock interface for blockblob and container:
+1. Implement the mock interface for blob and container:

     ```go
     type mockBlob struct {